yashkhetade/MasterProductivity2026-/DBMS.md

 ## A pata hai to B and C related nikal jayega

 # X -> Y  means X implies Y ( Read It Like X pata hai to Y Nikal Jayega)

+# Trick -

+# VIP ER -
+One Table is required for One Entity
+For One to one no table is  required and for many to many One Table is required